ibm-cloud-architecture/refarch-integration/docs/install-dev-icp21.md

 # Install a development environment with IBM Cloud Private 2.1
-This is a quick summary of what needs to be done for installing ICP 2.1 on a single VM, used for development purpose.
+This is a quick summary of what may be done to instal a ICP 2.1 development host on a single VM.
 We are using vSphere environment, and will define a VM with Ubuntu 16.10.

-For a full tutorial on how to install ICp with 5 hosts see [this note](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_prem.md)
+For a full tutorial on how to install ICP with 5 hosts see [this note](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICP_on_prem.md)

-See [product documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_containers_CE.html) to get details.
-We still found some tricks to be considered so here are our steps:
+See [ICP 2.1 product documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_containers_CE.html) to get details.

+We still found some tricks to be consider so here are our steps:
 ## Ubuntu Specifics:
 * Access to the VM vSPhere and add a VM in your resource pool.
 The expected resource could be
 CPUs: 4 Memory: 32GB Disk: 600GB (Thin Provisioned)